Lab-yi/Alg/README.md

 This directory provides the required source code and datasets for incremental POD discovery.

 ## paper.pdf
-the full paper with two additional experimental evaluations in the appendix.
+The full paper with two additional experimental evaluations in the appendix.

 ## Hydra* and Finder*
 Algorithms for batch POD discovery.
 We implement Hydra* (resp.
 Finder*) by adapting hydra (resp.
 DCFinder): [metanome-algorithms](https://github.com/HPI-Information-Systems/metanome-algorithms).